 A member and a member of a committee shall be paid out of the funds of the Authority such remuneration and travelling and other allowances as are determined in his case by the Minister on the recommendation of the Public Sector Commissioner.

-[Section 7 amended by No. 39 of 2010 s.
+[Section 7 amended: No. 39 of 2010 s.
 89.]

 8. Protection of members from personal liability